 The Parish Council is recruiting to expand its staff team with Casual Auxiliary Youth Workers, to find our more please visit our notice board

 Sarah started working for the Parish Council in 2018 and has enjoyed every day working with the young people to make the youth club a fun and safe place for our young people.

 Sarah earned her Social work degree in 2011 and after 9 years of working within various positions in children’s social care, from Family intervention to secure residential worker, she believes youth work is the first step into making sure people reach their full potential and are integrated into communities.

-Jasmine currently works as a Football Development Officer providing football opportunities for young people aged 5 up to 70 years old.
+Jasmine currently works as a Football Development Officer for a County Football Association providing football opportunities for all, she leads on the Women and Girls Pathway, Disability, Youth Leadership and Equality and Diversity.
 She previously worked within schools to re-engage them in education using the power of sport.
 In addition to this Jasmine also has numerous years of experience working in schools which cater for children with mental health difficulties and special educational needs.

 Ellie is currently in her third year of beauty theory at college.
 As well as working for the youth club she does make-up, special effects and hairdressing.
 Ellie has done work experience for Outfit (fashion store)and Beamish museum Halloween nights.
 She has also won face painting regionals competition 2 years running.
 Ellie claimed a win at nationals.

 Other than that she loves doing arts and crafts with the kids, particularly helping them when they are struggling or finding something difficult.
 Ellie’s favourite activity to do with kids is definitely face painting.
 She can face paint most things they want from unicorns and butterflies to super heroes and dragons.
 It’s nice to see that once the face paint is done the kids are so happy.
 They run about showing their friends what they have had done.